EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 * Which Processor should I choose?

   For everyday multitasking, choose Intel® Core™ Ultra 5 325.
-It’s a great fit for standard office productivity, handling stacks of browser tabs, video calls, streaming, and day-to-day project management with ease.\<br\>\<br\>If you need stronger performance for professional workloads, choose Intel® Core™ Ultra 7 358H.
-In addition to more CPU cores, it offers a significant boost in GPU performance, making a noticeable difference for data-heavy applications, local development environments, multiple Docker containers, and visual or compute-intensive workflows.\<br\>\<br\>For the most demanding use cases, choose Intel® Core™ Ultra 9 388H.
+It’s a great fit for standard office productivity, handling stacks of browser tabs, video calls, streaming, and day-to-day project management with ease.

+  If you need stronger performance for professional workloads, choose Intel® Core™ Ultra 7 358H.
+In addition to more CPU cores, it offers a significant boost in GPU performance, making a noticeable difference for data-heavy applications, local development environments, multiple Docker containers, and visual or compute-intensive workflows.

+  For the most demanding use cases, choose Intel® Core™ Ultra 9 388H.
 It builds on the Ultra 7 with additional CPU headroom for the heaviest workloads, such as frequent code compilation, full-scale virtualization, and local AI-assisted development, where every bit of extra performance helps.

 * What is Wi-Fi 7?